momentohq/public-dev-docs/docs/cache/develop/integrations/netlify-integration.md

 ![Generate token](/img/console-generate-api-key.png)

-Copy the `Api Key` and save it in a safe place.
+Copy the `API Key` and save it in a safe place.
 You'll need to use it later to configure your Netlify deployment, where you will add it as an environment variable for use in the chat app.

 ![Generated token](/img/console-api-key-result.png)